ShaileshSurya/edgedb-java/README.md

 This is an unofficial EdgeDB driver for JAVA ecosystem.

 # ⚠️ WIP ⚠️
 This project is far from production ready.
-Contributions welcome! 😊
+We need your support, feel free to contribute !

 ## Basic Recipes
 ```java